Boxy SVG

-Boxy SVG is a vector graphics editor for creating illustrations, as well as logos, icons, and other elements of graphic design.
+Boxy SVG is a proprietary vector graphics editor for creating illustrations, as well as logos, icons, and other elements of graphic design.
 It is primarily focused on editing drawings in the SVG file format.
 The program is available as both a web app and a desktop application for Windows, macOS, ChromeOS, and Linux-based operating systems.

 History

 Boxy SVG was originally designed for macOS and written in both Objective-C and CoffeeScript.
 The first version was published on 2013-03-15 on the Mac App Store.

 The second version, released on 2014-08-01, was a complete rewrite in JavaScript and Electron to make the application work as both a web app in a browser and a regular desktop application.

 The third major release (2017-06-06) introduced a new user interface based on Xel, an HTML5 widget toolkit.

 Afterwards, the developers switched to a shorter release cycle, with new versions rolled out every 1 or 2 months.